Skip to content

 InverseVolatility allocates portfolio weights inversely proportional to each asset's volatility (standard deviation).
 Optionally, sq = true uses variance instead.

-Mathematical Definition
+Mathematical definition

 Fields

-• wb: Weight bounds estimator or bounds.
+• wb: Weight bounds.

-• wf: Weight finaliser for enforcing bounds.
+• wf: Weight finaliser.

 Constructors